 Step 5: Describe your implementation plan

-It’s not enough to simply talk the talk.
+It’s not enough to talk the talk.
 Next, you’ll need to show off your practicality!
 This project is your baby, so if it gets the go-ahead, you’ll be the expert people turn to.

 Show you’ve thought about how the initiative will look once it begins.
 This includes outlining your resource requests (backed up by reasons), and your plans for managing the project, including process improvement methodologies (if appropriate), and project management tools for tracking and automation.

-You’ll need to show your stakeholders you’ve plotted our a clear path to achieving your goals.
+You’ll need to show your stakeholders you’ve plotted out a clear path to achieving your goals.
 As we mentioned before, it’s a good idea to consider alternative routes to demonstrate your depth of understanding and diligence.

-And remember, this isn’t an opportunity to look at the world through rose-tinted glasses (aka optimism bias) and lead your stakeholders into a false sense of security; practice due diligence and talk them through the risks, as well as the opportunities.
+And remember, this isn’t an opportunity to look at the world through rose-tinted glasses (aka optimism bias) and lead your stakeholders into a false sense of security.
+Practice due diligence and talk them through the risks, as well as the opportunities.
 That way, when you start your project, there’ll be no nasty surprises.
-A successful business case demonstrates a strong vision, backed up by thorough research.
+A successful business case demonstrates a strong vision backed up by thorough research.